stereum-dev/ethereum-node/launcher/CONTRIBUTING.md

 # Contribution Guide

-Thank you for your interest in Stereum.
-The following is a set of instructions for contributing to this project.
-These are just guidelines, not rules, however it is highly recommended that you follow them in order to pass automated tests and your [pull requests](#pull-requests) get accepted.
+Thank you for your interest in Stereum, the following is a set of instructions for contributing to this project.
+These are just guidelines, not rules; however, it is highly recommended that you follow them in order to pass automated tests and your [pull requests](#pull-requests) get accepted.

 ## Prerequisites